Skip to content

 Pipeline Overview

-• Workflow: HANDLE_REFERENCES - Generates custom reference files for CellRanger based on the sequencing libraries (GEX, VDJ, ADT) and the CAR construct (FASTA, GTF) given.
+• Workflow: BUILD_CUSTOM_REFERENCE - Generates custom reference files for CellRanger based on the sequencing libraries (GEX, VDJ, ADT) and the CAR construct (FASTA, GTF) given.

-• Workflow: RUN_SECONDARY_ANALYSIS - Executes CellRanger multi and generates a merged, annotated Seurat object, and computes CAR-specific quality control metrics, with results summarized in a dedicated webpage.
+• Workflow: SECONDARY_ANALYSIS - Executes CellRanger multi and generates a merged, annotated Seurat object, and computes CAR-specific quality control metrics, with results summarized in a dedicated webpage.

-• Workflow: RUN_QUALITY_CONTROL - Conducts quality control assessments using FASTQC (v0.12.1) FASTQ Screen (v0.15.3), and a custom multi-modal MultiQC (v1.24.1) module evaluate quality and composition of a multi-modal single-cell sequencing experiment.
+• Workflow: QUALITY_CONTROL - Conducts quality control assessments using FASTQC (v0.12.1) FASTQ Screen (v0.15.3), and a custom multi-modal MultiQC (v1.24.1) module evaluate quality and composition of a multi-modal single-cell sequencing experiment.

-• Read-level metrics include coverage plots across the CAR construct, enabling assessment of read distribution and sequencing protocol performance (50 or 30), as well as absolute read counts per sample to evaluate transgene expression levels.
-Additionally, a comparison of kallisto- based estimated counts to alternative CAR isoforms can be included, serving as negative or internal controls to assess detection specificity.
+• Read-level metrics include coverage plots across the CAR construct, enabling assessment of read distribution and sequencing protocol performance (5' or 3'), as well as absolute read counts per sample to evaluate transgene expression levels.
+Additionally, an optional validation step can be performed to con rm correct CAR construct identity by comparison to alternative CAR constructs, serving as internal controls to assess detection speci city.

 • Count-level metrics provide biological insights by quantifying CAR-positive cell frequencies at different immune cell populations.
 This allows the assessment of patient-specific variability or comparison across different condition, e.g. before vs. after CAR expansion, as well as a negative control from CAR-negative cell populations.